-Shraga Brosh, was the president of the MAI and chairman of the directorate of business organizations, was elected to a third term of office in January 2015, having served as president of the MAI for two consecutive terms from 2005 to 2012.
+Shraga Brosh, The Former President of the MAI and chairman of the directorate of business organizations, was elected to a third term of office in January 2015, having served as president of the MAI for two consecutive terms from 2005 to 2012.
 Brosh has been active in the MAI as a manufacturer since the mid-1980s and served in a number of public positions.

 Brosh is a representative of the ‘younger generation’ in industry, and alongside his work as MAI president, he serves as chairman of the J. Brosh Group, founded by his father.
 He holds a bachelor’s degree in economics and business management from Bar-Ilan University.